 Maya Chorengel is Co-Managing Partner at The Rise Fund where she leads Impact and Financial Services.
 She has been with TPG since 2017 and is based in San Francisco.
 Maya has over two decades of private equity, venture capital and impact investing experience globally.
 Prior to joining TPG, she was a co-Founder of Elevar Equity, a leading impact venture firm, and earlier was with Warburg Pincus in Hong Kong, Menlo Park, and New York.
 Maya has a BA from Harvard College and an MBA from Harvard Business School.
 She co-authored “Calculating the Value of Impact Investing” published in the Harvard Business Review.
 Maya is a Director of TPG Inc., Benevity, Varo Bank, Nithio, SEO, and Kiva and serves on the Advisory Boards of the Harvard Business School Social Enterprise Initiative and CASE i3 at Duke University.

 Steve Ellis is Co-Managing Partner of The Rise Fund.
 Prior to joining TPG in 2015, Steve was the CEO of Asurion, the world's leading provider of technology protection services with over $6B in revenues.
 Prior to Asurion, Steve served as the Global Managing Partner for Bain & Company.
 Steve is a graduate of UC Berkeley and Stanford Business School, where he is a regular guest lecturer.
-He is a trustee for the UC Berkeley Foundation and serves on the boards of LiveKindly, InStride, Greenhouse Software, UBQ Materials, Renaissance Learning, Persefoni, Teachers of Tomorrow, and Charles Schwab.
+He is a trustee for the UC Berkeley Foundation and serves on the boards of Charles Schwab, LiveKindly, InStride, Greenhouse Software, UBQ Materials, Renaissance Learning, Persefoni, and Teachers of Tomorrow.